Components

 • cert-manager, which issues and renews TLS certificates for RGW and dashboard endpoints.

-• NGINX and External DNS, which expose the RGW S3 endpoint and the Ceph dashboard.
+• Gateway API and External DNS, which expose the RGW S3 endpoint and the Ceph dashboard.

 • Keycloak, which authenticates dashboard access through oauth2-proxy and is the planned identity provider for the future STS-based S3 access path.